ivangabriele/lizzle/README.md

 are some missing features that at least myself really needed.
 Those are the ones listed in [Features](#features).

-If you want to become a beast at [Puzzle Storm](https://lichess.org/storm) or [Puzzle Racer](https://lichess.org/racer), or if you want to focus your training around a certain puzzle level, then [lizzle.org](https://lizzle.org) may help you quite a lot 😊.
+If you want to become a beast at [Puzzle Storm](https://lichess.org/storm) or [Puzzle Racer](https://lichess.org/racer), or if you want to focus your training around a certain puzzle level range, then [lizzle.org](https://lizzle.org) may help you quite a lot 😊.

 If you don't see the point of these features, then [lizzle.org](https://lizzle.org) is not for you 😌.

-But you won't, at least for now, get an amazing [Puzzle Dashboard](https://lichess.org/training/dashboard/90/dashboard) or many other useful puzzle features that [Lichess](https://lichess.org) offers.

 ### Why do I have to pay for [lizzle.org](https://lizzle.org) while [Lichess](https://lichess.org) is entirely free?